jsmesami/imposter-backend/SPEC.md

     "name": "Hlavní obrázek",  // Field name (mandatory).
 Used by frontend UI.
     "width": 100,              // Image width (optional).
 Used by frontend UI for prescaling.
     "height": 200,             // Image height (optional/mandatory when width is specified).
+    "order": 2,                // Order of the field within the frontend UI (optional).
     "mandatory": true          // If the field must be filled.
 Default is false.
   }
 }